jloughry/Unicode/README.md

 Latest Updates
 --------------

+*(14th January 2014)* The UTC agenda for the 3&mdash;6 February 2014 meeting is
+now being compiled.

 *(13th January 2014)* The proposal is [ready to send](#update20140113) to UTC in time for the February meeting.